Copyright © 1999–2018 FastMail Pty Ltd

 About FastMail File Storage

-The Files screen lets you store and manage files at FastMail.
-Features:
+The Files screen lets you store and manage files at FastMail to use with your email.

-- Upload files from your computer so you can access them anywhere.
+- Upload files from your computer or mobile device so you can access them anywhere.

 - Publish a website from your files: either public or password-protected.